Quickstart

 curl -fsSL https://witanlabs.com/install.sh | sh

-This detects your platform and drops the witan binary into /usr/local/bin.
-For Windows, sandboxed environments, or manual binary downloads, see CLI page.
+This detects your platform and installs the witan binary to /usr/local/bin by default.
+For Windows, sandboxed environments, or manual release downloads, see the CLI Scripting page.

 Alternatively, use npm or PyPI when those runtimes fit your environment better: